 Today, iridium is commercially recovered as a byproduct of copper or nickel mining.
 Ore containing iridium is found in Brazil, the United States, Myanmar, South Africa, Russia and Australia.

 Pure iridium is so rare on the Earth's crust that there is only about 2 parts per billion located in the crust, according to Chemistry Explained.

 "Iridium is one of the densest and rarest of Earth's natural elements.
 It is so dense that it mainly exists in the Earth's core, rather than crust," said Amanda Simson, an assistant professor of chemical engineering at the University of New Haven.

 But some iridium exists in the crust.
 In 1980 scientist Luis Alvarez and his son Water Alvarez found significant amounts of iridium in a certain part of the Earth's crust, spread out all over the Earth's surface.
 "They speculated that it was caused by a meteor and linked this to the extinction of dinosaurs 66 million years prior," explained Simson.

 Though brittle, iridium can be worked if heated to a white heat of 2,200 to 2,700 degrees Fahrenheit (1,200 to 1,500 degrees Celsius), according to Encyclopedia Britannica.
 Iridium's principal use is to harden platinum by making a platinum alloy.

-Iridium is widely used to harden platinum, make devices requiring high temperatures, and in electrical contacts.
-It’s also used incoating optical lenses to reduce glare and enhance clarity.
-Osmiridium, a combination of the elements osmium and iridium, is used for fountain pens and compass bearings.
+It is also used to make devices needed for high temperatures and in electrical contacts.
+It is also used on some optical lenses to reduce glare.
+A compound of osmium and iridium, called osmiridium, is used in fountain pen tips and compass bearings.
 Super-strong jewelry is also made of an iridium and platinum alloy.